kevinlondon/kevinlondon.github.io/src/content/blog/2025-01-25-know-where-youre-going.md

 what you do."
 Thankfully, he agreed.
 His mentorship changed my trajectory completely.

-## Final Thoughts
+## Learning to Embrace Change

 Know what you want — it gives you direction and focus — but stay open to changing your mind as you grow.
 Sometimes the path you start on leads somewhere unexpected but more fulfilling.
-It's okay to change course, especially if you're excited or curious about the new area and intentional about where you want to go next.
+It's okay to change course, especially when you find yourself genuinely excited about a new direction.

+The key is intentionality: whether you're staying the course or pivoting to something new, make it a conscious choice rather than letting circumstances or others choose for you.
+My journey from cinematography to software engineering wasn't a failure of my original plan — it was a deliberate choice to follow my growing curiosity and excitement about technology.

+Your career path doesn't have to be a straight line.
+What matters is staying true to your interests while remaining open to unexpected opportunities along the way.

-#film #career
+#film #career #software